Customs Anti-smuggling Act

 Article 16-1

-Where suspicious criminals are found in the anti-smuggling actions conducted by Customs, or by military or police authorities as they assist Customs or on their own take anti-smuggling actions pursuant to the preceding Article, the case shall be immediately transferred to the competent authority for disposal according to relevant laws.
+Where the suspected are found in the anti-smuggling actions conducted by Customs, or by military or police authorities as they assist Customs or on their own take anti-smuggling actions pursuant to the preceding article, the case shall be immediately transferred to the competent authority for disposal according to relevant laws.

 Chapter III Seizure